axonivy/docker-samples/ivy-reverse-proxy-apache/README.md

-# NGINX as reverse proxy for Axon.ivy Engine
+# Apache HTTP as reverse proxy for Axon.ivy Engine
 A reverse proxy (or frontend web server) hides services and creates a single access point.